module-federation/reunited/README.md

 }
 ```

-Then you'll need to get Jest to use the Jestpack module loader:
+Then you'll need to get Jest to use the Reunited module loader:

 ```js
 // package.json